 Water leakages will happen more in homes with older plumbing installations.
 In fact, current government research shows that 5-10% of homes in the US have water leaks that lose up to 90 gallons a day or more.

 It has been calculated that if the 5% of American homes with the most leaks were to correct those leaks, it could save the nation over 177 billion gallons of water annually.

 While it may seem odd for the Pacific Northwest, the state of Oregon is indeed facing a drought.

 Not only can leaks run up your utilities bill and cause expensive damage; they waste a precious resource that is now facing shortage.

 Some of the above steps require professional inspections, yet they literally pay for themselves in terms of reduced monthly bills and preventing damage to your home.

 Apollo Drain offers plumbing inspections at affordable prices, and can replace or upgrade any faulty fixtures sometimes even same day.

-Take care of your home.
-Give us a call today
+Take care of your home and give us a call today!